tueimage/essential-skills/numpy-scipy-matplotlib.md

 plt.plot(x, y1, x, y2, x, y4)
 ```

-By default, you will get a line plot, but you can also specify to plot dashed lines, or markers for the individual points using a format string for every line
+By default, you will get a line plot, but you can also specify to plot dashed lines, or markers for the individual points using a format string for every line:

 ```python
 x = np.linspace(-10, 10, 100)